 Background and Goals

 Chronic Disease Self-Management Education (CDSME) programs provide older adults and adults with disabilities with education and tools to help them better manage chronic conditions such as diabetes, heart disease, arthritis, chronic pain, and depression.
 Since 2003, the Administration on Aging (AoA) has supported the dissemination of CDSME programs through competitive grants in the form of cooperative agreements.
 Grantee organizations include state agencies, area agencies on aging, nonprofits, universities, and tribes.
-Funds are used to develop a sustainable infrastructure to deliver proven programs in communities.
+Funds are used to develop capacity for, bring to scale, and sustain evidence-based CDSME programs.

 In September 2012, AoA began its Empowering Older Adults and Adults with Disabilities through Chronic Disease Self-Management Education Programs initiative, financed through the Affordable Care Act's Prevention and Public Health Fund (PPHF).
 Additional cohorts were awarded annually beginning in 2015.

-In 2016 and 2017, AoA awarded 20 forward-funded cooperative agreements (with project periods of either two or three years) totaling $12.9 million.
+In 2018, AoA awarded 10 forward-funded cooperative agreements (three-year project period) totaling $6.6 million.

 FY 2017 Grants